 it('should match all button variants snapshot', async () => {

-screenshot = await import page
+const screenshot = await page.screenshot({

 path: 'all-button-variants.png',